How to Share Funds with Co-Investigators: Sub-awards

 The sponsor must permit this kind of funding transfer.

-Transferring funds to a co-investigator at another institution is commonly known as establishing a sub-grant, but this arrangement can also be known as a sub-award or an inter-institutional agreement (IIA).
+Transferring funds to a co-investigator at another institution is commonly known as establishing a sub-award, but this arrangement can also be known as a sub-grant or an inter-institutional agreement (IIA).

-Regardless of the terminology, transferring funds to co-applicants must happen through a formal sub-grant agreement between the University of Toronto (U of T) and the institution where the co-investigator is located.
-The sub-grant agreement process is facilitated by your contact within the Research Services Office (RSO) or Innovations and Partnerships Office (IPO).
+Regardless of the terminology, transferring funds to co-applicants must happen through a formal sub-award agreement between the University of Toronto (U of T) and the institution where the co-investigator is located.
+The sub-award agreement process is facilitated by your contact within the Research Services Office (RSO) or Innovations and Partnerships Office (IPO).
+Sub-awards can only be issued by RSO or IPO on an existing research fund set up in a University of Toronto Research Account (UTRAC).

 For more details on U of T’s policies regarding the negotiation and execution of research funding agreements and awards, please see Who Can Negotiate Research & Innovation Agreements and Who Can Sign Research and Innovation Agreements.